SarvarKh/ofn-wiki/OS-X-Development-Environment-Setup.md

     $ lunchy stop postgres

 ## Step 10.
 Adding OFN users (roles) to postgres
-Postgres should have been set up with your current user as the default user, meaning that you should be able to access the postgres console using:
+Postgres should have been set up with your current user as the default user, meaning that you should be able to set up new users directly in the command prompt.
+YOU MAY NEED TO RESTART YOUR BROWSER HERE.
+If:

+    $ which createuser

+gives you something like:

-    $ psql postgres
+    $ /usr/local/bin/createuser

-If that doesn't work you can try:

-    $ sudo -u your_user_name psql postgres

-but I don't really see how that would work any better.

-If homebrew set up postgres with its own postgres user, something like this might work:

-    $ psql -U postgres postgres

-Whichever way, once you gain access to the console you can create the user (role) required for the Open Food Network to run properly.
-These are documented in the config/database.yaml file in the OFN project repository.
-Note that I am prefixing commands to be entered into the postgres console with '#', you do not need to enter this, I am just using it do distinguish those commands from regular bash commands ($):

-    # CREATE USER ofn WITH PASSWORD 'f00d';

-Now the databases:

-    # CREATE DATABASE open_food_network_dev;
-    # CREATE DATABASE open_food_network_test;

-Now grant access:

-    # GRANT ALL PRIVILEGES ON DATABASE open_food_network_dev TO ofn;
-    # GRANT ALL PRIVILEGES ON DATABASE open_food_network_test TO ofn;

-Exit the postgres console with: `cmd-d`

-That should be it for database setup!
+you are good to go.

+We need to add the database user(s) defined in the config/database.yaml file in the OFN project repository.
+At the time of writing the user was `ofn` and the password was `f00d`.
+You can add a postgres user using the following command:

+    $ createuser ofn --createdb --pwprompt

+Which will create a user named `ofn` and then prompt the user for the password when run.
+Once that is done, you can move on to cloning the OFN repository!

 ## Step 11: Cloning the OFN GitHub Repository
 First you need to work out where on your hard drive the OFN project folder is going to live.
 I usually put all of mine in `~/projects`, but it really doesn't matter all much, as long as you know where it is.